JoshCap20/fantasy-football-points-ml/README.md

 ## Data

 Data is dynamically scraped for input years from the nfl_data_py package.
 The data is then cleaned, aggregated, and transformed to be used in the models.
+Some of the data used is saved to file to act as a local cache in `data/`.
+This is also for others to use since the data is not easily accessible like college basketball data.

 Feature engineer includes creating rolling averages for each stats for each player over differing timeframes (last game, 4 games, season).

 Null data can be dropped, filled with mean or median easily in model_training.
 Default is to drop it.